Noncommutative Field Theory of the Tkachenko Mode: Symmetries and Decay Rate

 That means the map from $x^i$ to $X^a$ is area-preserving.
 To linear order in the displacement $u^i$, Eq.~\eqref{incompressibility} implies $\d_i u^i=0$, i.e., the displacement is divergence free: the Tkachenko mode is a transverse sound.

-The quadratic theory of this transverse sound is analyzed in [SM-\ref{sec:SM-linear}].
+The quadratic theory of this transverse sound is analyzed in the Supplement Material (SM) \cite{supp}.
 Here we would like to resolve the constraint \eqref{incompressibility} at the nonlinear level.
-This can be done iteratively, as worked out in [SM-\ref{sec:SM-nonlinear}].
+This can be done iteratively, as worked out in the SM \cite{supp}.
 Here we take a more elegant approach: on the LLL, one expects the spatial coordinates $x$ and $y$ to become noncommutative (see e.g., Refs.~\cite{Susskind:2001fb,Pasquier:2007nda}),

 where $\ell=1/\sqrt{B}$ is the magnetic length.
 The quantum version of Eq.~(\ref{incompressibility}) then can be written as

 We then conclude that $\hat X^a$ and $\hat x^a$ are related by a unitary transformation,